About Oprivia: built from hosting experience

 Approvals and escalations remain with the responsible people.
 The reason, process and outcome are assigned to the relevant case.

-Anchor responsibility
+Anchor accountability

 Every critical step needs a responsible person, a clear assignment and traceable boundaries.